joes-esolangs/cassette/README.md

-# cassette
+# Cassette
-Cassette is a new, evolutionary programming based off of brainf**k, being almost entirely different except for the tapes.
-Cassette is dynamically typed, homoiconic, and metaprogrammable.
+Cassette is a new programming based off of the languages metatape, elixir, and joy, evolving syntax and semantics from each.
+Cassette is
+- Dynamically typed
+- Interpreted (for now)
+- Homoiconic
+- Metaprogrammable (in the future).

 # how does it work?
-If you are familier with stack langs, such as forth, joy, factor, etc, you know that the whole program is a stack.
-In cassette its very similar, but instead it uses a tape, which is a [Circular Doubly Linked List](https://en.wikipedia.org/wiki/Doubly_linked_list#Circular_doubly_linked_lists).
-Internally, Cassette represents it with two stacks (look into [tape.pl](backend/tape.pl) for more detail).
+If you are familier with stack langs, such as Forth, Joy, or Factor, it is common knowledge that the whole program is a stack.
+In Cassette it's very similar, but instead it uses a tape, which is a [Circular Doubly Linked List](https://en.wikipedia.org/wiki/Doubly_linked_list#Circular_doubly_linked_lists).
+Internally, Cassette represents it with two stacks (look into [tape.pl](backend/tape.pl) for more details).

-This means that we can shift this tape `left` and `right`.
+This means that we can shift a tape `left` or `right`.
 Take for instance this tape:

 `1 2 3 4 5`

-If we shift the tape left, we get the new tape.
+If we shift the tape left, we get this new tape.

 `2 3 4 5 1`